Overview

 Register the model

 Whether you serve models locally or connect to an external API, you register them in the Poolside Console.
 For the full procedure, see Connect a model.
-Use the following deployment-specific values:- Base URL: The model API endpoint.
+Use the following deployment-specific values:-

 -